JustalK/LABORATORY-TERRAFORM/README.md

 ## Experiences

-* Tutorial: Just the basic of Terraform, main, outputs, variables
+* Tutorials/Docker: Just the basic of Terraform with Docker, main, outputs, variables